harnalashok/LLMs/u_install/Readme.md

       > *sudo lsof -i:3389*
 iii) Check IP of your Ubuntu machine using *ifconfig*
  iv) Get your Ubuntu's screen resolution.
 Right click on Ubuntu desktop
      and click *Display Settings*.
 Note the Resolution.
 In my Ubuntu machine it is 1600 X 900
+> v) On ubuntu, click *Settings-->Sharing* and set *Remote Desktop* on, if not already on
-  v) Go to Windows machine.
+ vi) Go to Windows machine.
 Right click on the Desktop and then click *Display Settings*
       Match the Resolution of your Windows machine to that of Ubuntu machine.
 In my case
       resolution was 3840 X 2160.
 I reduced it to 1600 X 1200.
- vi) In the search bar search for rdp Or Remote Desktop Connection and enter the IP of your
+ vi) In the Windows search bar at the bottom, search for rdp Or Remote Desktop Connection
-     Ubuntu machine.
+     and enter the IP of your Ubuntu machine.
 Supply userid and password.
 Done.

 ### Problems in WSL
 <pre>